Burberry, McQueen mastery defy "quirky London" label

 Burberry is known for its trademark raincoats and Bailey said he loved to celebrate rain.

-"I quite like taking all these clichés and these very familiar things and kind of playing with them a little bit because behind the cliché they usually started with something more profound and I like the idea of that," he said backstage after his show.
+"I quite like taking all these clichs and these very familiar things and kind of playing with them a little bit because behind the clich they usually started with something more profound and I like the idea of that," he said backstage after his show.

-As silver paper raindrops fell from the ceiling, models sashayed down the catwalk carrying brightly coloured umbrellas, under which an array of khaki, dark camel and burgundy trench coats was visible, some with panelling or tiered peplum detail.
+As silver paper raindrops fell from the ceiling, models sashayed down the catwalk carrying brightly colored umbrellas, under which an array of khaki, dark camel and burgundy trench coats was visible, some with paneling or tiered peplum detail.

 "I think Burberry is a quintessentially British brand that Christopher has totally reinvented and made young and hip and fun and made an incredible global success," Wintour said.